maruf621/Brain-Calculator/README.txt

-Simply download the .html file on your device and run or double click on the file. :)
+Simply download the .html file to your device and run or double-click it. :)